-During the 1960's and 1970's, many counties changed their governing body from a board of supervisors to a county legislature, with representation based on districts.
-In those counties, town residents vote for one or more county legislators in addition to the town supervisor, who formerly served ex officio as the town's representative on the county legislative body.

-Counties with county legislatures elect legislators from single-member districts, multi-member districts, or a combination of single and multi-member districts.
+During the 1960s and 1970s, many counties changed their governing body from a board of supervisors to a county legislature, with representation based on districts.
+In those counties, town residents have to vote for one or more county legislators in addition to the town supervisor, who formerly served ex officio as the town's representative on the county legislative body.
+Counties with county legislatures elect legislators from single or multi-member districts, or a combination of single and multi-member districts.
 Cities elect members of the city council at-large, or from wards or districts, or both at-large and from wards or districts.
+Towns elect members of the town board at-large, or from wards that have been established pursuant of Town Law section 81.
 A few villages operate on a ward system.

-Fire District Elections
+10.1.3 Fire District Elections

-Elections in fire districts are relatively simple and uniform.
-Under the Town Law, each fire district elects five commissioners and a treasurer at large.
-Chapter IX discusses these officials in a greater detail.
+Elections in fire districts generally occur pursuant to the Town Law, and each fire district elects five commissioners and a treasurer at large.
+Chapter 9 [91] discusses these officials in a greater detail.

-School District Elections
+10.1.4 School District Elections

 With certain rare exceptions, all local school board members in New York are elected.
 The method of election varies from district to district.
-In all school districts that elect board members, however, the citizens of the entire district elect all board members at large.
-The number of school board members prescribed by state law varies from one or three for common school districts to not more than nine for union free, central and city school districts (see Chapter IX for a more complete discussion of school boards).
+In all school districts that elect their board members, however, the citizens of the entire district elect all board members at large.
+The number of school board members prescribed by state law varies from one or three for common school districts to not more than nine for union free, central and city school districts (see Chapter 9 [91] for a more complete discussion of school boards).
 In most cases, the district has some latitude to decide upon the number of board members.
 Terms are staggered so that the entire board is never up for election at the same time.